Long-Term Care Ombuds Program (LTCOP)

 What Concerns Does an Ombuds Address?

-- Violation of residents’ rights or dignity;
+- Violation of residentsā rights or dignity.

-- Physical, verbal or mental abuse, deprivation of services necessary to maintain residents’ physical and mental health or unreasonable confinement;
+- Physical, verbal or mental abuse, deprivation of services necessary to maintain residentsā physical and mental health or unreasonable confinement.

-- Poor quality of care, including inadequate personal hygiene and slow response to requests for assistance;
+- Poor quality of care, including inadequate personal hygiene and slow response to requests for assistance.

-- Improper transfer or discharge of patient;
+- Improper transfer or discharge of patient.

-- Inappropriate use of chemical or physical restraints;
+- Inappropriate use of chemical or physical restraints.

 - Any resident concern about the quality of care or quality of life.